Last Updated on

 - 3.2 2.
 Indian ashrams engage in spiritual practice

 - 3.4 4.
-Observing ashram silence and eating with your hands
+Ashram rules of silence (and eating with your hands)

 - 3.5 5.
 Do ashrams have internet?